 Other things to monitor include temperate and respiration as both of these are indicators of good health during and after endurance riding.
 You would also be wise to keep an eye on the condition of the horse’s skin, to ensure there are no signs of wear and tear after training.
 Horses with pink skin in their heels may be suffering from cracked heels which can be painful and cause infection.

 - Check the pulse, either with your fingers under the jaw, or with a stethoscope behind his elbow.
 A healthy horse has a resting pulse rate of 30-44 beats per minute.

 - Check your horse’s mouth for possible bruising.
 A sore mouth may indicate that a change of bit is needed to make your horse more comfortable.

 - Normal respiration rate is between 8 and 14 breaths per minute at rest.

 - Look out for new lumps and bumps on the legs, and check for heat or swellings.
-When comparing legs, always use the same hand for both.

 - Check the back regularly for tenderness, soreness or any white hairs.
 These show that your saddle needs attention to ensure that it fits properly.

 - Check the girth area to make sure there is no sweat rash and that the skin is in good condition.

 - Pinch a fold of skin on your horse’s neck to check for dehydration.
 If hydrated fully, the skin should spring back to normal within a second.

 - A normal temperature will be around 38C (101F), with 0.5C (1F) variation either way.
 It will show significant changes if he becomes unwell.